 Fiverr is a great way to obtain advertising material at a low price.
 Fiverr is also an excellent source for unique marketing ideas.
 People offer to sing your jingle, create a youtube video, or boost your website for as little as five bucks.
 Everything under the sun can be accomplished through Fiverr.

 With costs that low, you can afford to hire many people to do several campaigns.
-This way, you can try everything before you commit to a most effective marketing plan.
+This way, you can try everything before you commit to the most effective marketing plan.

 12) Launch As Soon As Possible